coderboy53/portfolio/README.md

 Note: since we have used vitejs to create this react app, we are using the above, dont use ```npm start``` from create-react-app!

+This website has been deployed to vercel under my custom domain.

 ## Workflow

 - [ ] Create the about me page